Little Girl Lost (The Twilight Zone): Production notes

 The opening is slightly altered beginning with this episode.
 The graphics and words are the same, but there are subtle differences in the acoustics for the theme music.

 Matheson wrote the short story based on a real-life incident involving his young daughter, who fell off her bed while asleep and rolled against a wall.
-Despite hearing her daughter's cries for help, Matheson's wife was initially unable to locate her daughter.
+Despite hearing their daughter's cries for help, Matheson and his wife were initially unable to locate her.

 The voice of Tina in the alternate dimension was played by voice actor Rhoda Williams, who was then 32 years old.

 Critical reception

 The critic Camille Paglia calls "Little Girl Lost" the "first great script" of The Twilight Zone in Sexual Personae (1990).

 References in other media

 "Little Girl Lost" was parodied in "Homer3", a segment of "Treehouse of Horror VI", an episode from the seventh season of The Simpsons.
 In the episode, the two-dimensional characters attempt to retrieve Homer from the third dimension.
-Homer likens the entrance to the third dimension to "something out of that twilighty show about that zone".
+Homer likens his entrance to the third dimension to "something out of that twilighty show about that zone".

-An area of the queue for the Twilight Zone Tower of Terror theme park attractions in California and Paris uses subtle effects to simulate air currents coming out of a solid wall, as well as playing a subtle recording of the little girl's dialogue at intervals.
+An area of the queue for The Twilight Zone Tower of Terror theme park attractions in California and Paris uses subtle effects to simulate air currents coming out of a solid wall, as well as playing a subtle recording of the little girl's dialogue at intervals.
 In the exit area of the Florida version of the attraction, there is an area of the wall outlined in chalk, exactly like the portal in the episode.
 It has also been cited as one of the most influential episodes in the development of the ride, most notably with the "5th Dimension" scene in the Florida version.

 Some (including Richard Matheson) have noted similarities between the episode and the 1982 film Poltergeist.

 Peter Straub alludes to the episode in his novel Lost Boy, Lost Girl.